-Sprinklers installed along the perimeter of the ceiling are not permitted to operate.

-The tests detailed in this section shall be conducted in an indoor fire test facility with an adjustable ceiling.
-Sprinklers shall be installed at the spacing indicated in Table 4.40.2, on nominal 2 in. diameter Schedule 40 sprinkler pipes.
-The pipes shall be oriented perpendicular to the length of the test array and positioned such that the sprinklers are centered about the geometric center of the ceiling.
-Ignition shall be accomplished using an FM Global standard igniter and shall take place at the bottom of the first tier of the test array, located as described in the appropriate figure listed in Table 4.40.2.
+- Sprinklers installed along the perimeter of the ceiling are not permitted to operate. - 4.40.2 Tests/Verification the test array and positioned such that the sprinklers are centered about the geometric center of the ceiling.
+Ignition shall be accomplished using a standard igniter and shall take place at the bottom of the first tier of the test array, located as described in the appropriate figure listed in Table 4.40.2.
 Temperatures shall be monitored by thermocouples located at the ceiling.
 Two-way, 42 in. x 42 in. x 5 in.
 (107 cm x 107 cm x 12.7 cm), slatted hardwood pallets shall support the commodity.